spcourse/populations-oo/05 introduction/contents.md

 * The agents have specific personal behavior.
 For example, the foxes will get hungry.
 * The agents can interact: Foxes can eat rabbits and all creatures can reproduce.

 In phase 1 of the experiment, you'll set up the world and create a rabbit agent.
 Phases 1 - 5 are about creating the agents and having them move around.
 In phase 6 you'll implement the fox's specific behavior (hunger).
 Up to this point, there is no interaction between agents.
-This interaction you'll implement in phases 7 and 8.
+This interaction you'll implement in phases 7 - 9.
+You will then proceed with gathering data on the dynamics of our model with different input parameters.
+Finally, you will propose and answer your own research question on the created model.